François Duval: 2005–2008

 Despite outstanding funding woes forcing him to abort a proposed campaign with the Fabia for the 2007 season, Duval's continued presence in the world series was ensured with a deal to drive a Kronos run Citroën Xsara WRC later in the season.
 He subsequently finished a close second to the Citroën C4-mounted defending title-holder, Loeb on the 2007 Rallye Deutschland that August.
 The result marked his first podium since his one and, thus far only, World Rally victory.

 Duval at the 2008 Rallye Deutschland.

-In the 2008 season opener, 2008 Monte Carlo Rally, Duval competed in a Ford Focus RS WRC 07 for Stobart VK M-Sport Ford.
-After a tight battle for third place with Subaru's Chris Atkinson, Duval finished fourth only 1.1 seconds behind Atkinson.
+In the 2008 season opener, the 2008 Monte Carlo Rally, Duval competed in a Ford Focus RS WRC 07 for Stobart VK M-Sport Ford.
+After a tight battle for third place with Subaru's Chris Atkinson, Duval finished fourth, only 1.1 seconds behind Atkinson.
 He returned to Stobart Ford for the next tarmac rally, the 2008 Rallye Deutschland, and beat Ford factory team driver Mikko Hirvonen in the battle for the third place.
 After Stobart's Gigi Galli was injured in a crash at the event, Duval was signed by Ford as Galli's replacement also for the gravel events.
 For tarmac events, Ford promoted Duval to the factory team.
 In New Zealand, he crashed out from fifth place during the penultimate stage, but went on to continue his strong performances on tarmac, finishing fourth at the Rally Catalunya and third at the Tour de Corse.

 During the 2008 season, Duval was performing on the Japanese circuit.
 On stage 6 of the first day, he went off the road and crashed into a concrete barrier, seriously injuring his co-pilot, Patrick Pivato.
 Pivato suffered both a fractured pelvis and a fractured leg as a result of the accident.

 Duval announced his retirement from contemporary rallying, in March 2010.
 However, he changed his mind to compete in Rally Deutschland the same year in a Stobart Ford.
-He crashed during SS14 Arena Panzerplatte 2 and retired from 5th position.
+He crashed during SS14 Arena Panzerplatte 2 and retired from fifth position.

-In 2015 Duval was sentenced to 4 months in prison for his involvement in a car insurance fraud scheme.
+In 2015, Duval was sentenced to four months in prison for his involvement in a car insurance fraud scheme.